craftingcity/The-Known-World/Prenotes Oct 11 23.md

 SHU
 PENNE 13

-Cenvan Agent rolled 20+ on Stealth, listened to Shu's story about being from the Holyl'nds
+Cenvan Agent rolled 20+ on Stealth, listened to Shu's story about being from the Holyl'nds & call to action.

+PENNE 17
+DROW 16
+SHU 16
+GRIN 12
+DAE 4